tensorflow/swift-models/Examples/BigTransfer-CIFAR100/README.md

-# ResNet-50 with CIFAR-10
+# Big Transfer with CIFAR-100

-This example demonstrates how to train the [ResNet-50 network]( https://arxiv.org/abs/1512.03385) against the [CIFAR-10 image classification dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
+This script illustrates how to train Big Transfer (https://arxiv.org/abs/1912.11370) against the [CIFAR-100 image classification dataset](https://www.cs.toronto.edu/~kriz/cifar.html).

-A modified ResNet-50 network is instantiated from the ImageClassificationModels library of standard models, and applied to an instance of the CIFAR-10 dataset.
-A custom training loop is defined, and the training and test losses and accuracies for each epoch are shown during training.
+This model uses a pre-defined rule based on dataset size to determine the optimal parameters for fine tuning using a slightly modified ResnetV2 transfer learning model.

 ## Setup